Previous Piece (June 2021)

 Being authentic, motivating, caring and honest are important qualities to have and they are what makes me passionate about what I do.
 My journey at CICS Loomis-Longwood started in 2000 when I was invited by a friend to be a substitute teacher.
 I returned to Longwood-Loomis in 2019 after working for ten years at a state university grant-funded program that offered non-traditional teachers the opportunity to become teachers for ten years.
 I accepted a position as a Middle School 8th Grade ELA Teaching Apprentice, and the 8th Grade Events Planner and Parent Liaison and Coordinator.

-About Chicago International Charter School
+Chicago International Charter School